cfchang63/Gli3Sufu/README.md

 conda activate gli3-sufu
 ```

-### Configuration

-Before running the workflows, make sure to set up your genome references in the `genome_references.config` file or provide the paths as command-line arguments.

 ## Quick Start

 The repository provides a master workflow script that can orchestrate analyses for all data types: